FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Unfortunately, just as difficult as it is to pinpoint when a dog is in the clear from distemper, it is difficult to make an absolute diagnosis of distemper.
-Mar Vista explains that most veterinarians will make a “clinical diagnosis” of a dog with distemper, meaning that they will look at the overall state of a dog’s illness and make an educated determination in conjunction with test results.
+Often, when veterinarians make a clinical diagnosis of a dog with distemper, they will look at the overall state of a dog’s illness and make an educated determination in conjunction with test results.

-As Mar Vista explains, distemper inclusion bodies are “actual clumps of virus that are visible under the microscrope within infected cells.”
-This particular test can give an absolute diagnoses of distemper only after the death of a dog, but unfortunately that does not help a dog in the throes of battling the disease.
+According to experts, distemper inclusion bodies come in clumps of virus within infected cells are visible only under a microscrope.
+This particular test can give an absolute diagnoses of distemper only after the death of a dog.
+But unfortunately, that does not help a dog in the throes of battling the disease.
 When a dog is tested while alive, a veterinarian will test the blood cells or “cells of the eye’s conjunctival membranes,” or the pink part of the eye socket.
-Using immunocytology, a way of making inclusion bodies more visible by tagging antibodies against distemper with fluorescent, glow-in-the-dark markers, a veterinarian can make a positive diagnosis.
+Using immunohistology, a way of making inclusion bodies more visible by tagging antibodies against distemper with fluorescent, glow-in-the-dark markers, a veterinarian can make a positive diagnosis.
 If the inclusion bodies aren’t found, it still doesn’t mean your dog is in the clear.
 It only means that a positive diagnosis could not be made at the time.

 For the distemper antibody levels test, Mar Vista explains that “Distemper titers (another word for ‘antibody level’) of either the ‘IgM’ type (produced in early stages of infection) and the ‘IgG’ type (produced in later phases of infection) can be checked.”

-What they go on to explain is that the problem with this particular test is that these antibodies can appear in an animal that’s been vaccinated for distemper.
+What they go on to explain is the problem with this particular test.
+These antibodies can appear in an animal that’s been vaccinated for distemper.
 Most times, in fact, dogs that test positive for possible distemper are usually animals that have recently received the vaccine.
 Unfortunately, there’s no way to tell if it’s definitely distemper or the recent distemper vaccination causing the results.
 This is yet another instance where the veterinarian must look at the entire picture.

 PCR Testing, or the “Reverse Transcriptase PCR” test, amplifies DNA “to allow detection of very small amounts of virus.”
-In this test, a vaccinated dog will also create a false positive if recently vaccinated against distemper, so pet parents should make sure and wait at least two weeks after vaccination before doing this test.
+In this test, a vaccinated dog will also create a false positive if recently vaccinated against a distemper.
+So pet parents should make sure and wait at least two weeks after vaccination before doing this test.

-The best thing pet parents can do to prevent distemper in their dogs is to have them vaccinated against the virus right away.
+Pet parents can do to prevent distemper in their dogs is to having them vaccinated against the virus right away.
 Consult with your veterinarian to figure out the best vaccination program for your pet.
-Make sure to discuss the timetable of vaccinations and what potential side effects or risks are involved.
+Make sure to discuss the timetable of vaccinations.
+Ensure what potential side effects or risks are involved.

-Vet lists the following as some minor side effects of the vaccine:
+Vet lists the following as some minor side effects of the distemper vaccine: